cardano-community/guild-operators/docs/docker/tips.md

 docker exec -it CN bash
 ```

-This command will bring you within the container bash env ready to use the Guild tools.
+This command will bring you within the container bash env ready to use the Koios tools.

 ### Docker flags explained